Are you Ready to Tackle the Mobile-First Shift? Find out Now.

 While Google gives preference for mobile sites, it will still crawl your desktop version.
 In an official statement by Google, it has stated, “if you don’t have a mobile version of your site, Google will use your desktop site for indexing, even if mobile devices are used to access the site.”

 My mobile site is a watered down version of my desktop site.
 I don’t have much content on it.
 Should I do something?

 Positively, Yes.
 Google has made it clear that it will look at the mobile site first for creating indexes.
-If Page A on your mobile site has lesser content than the same Page A of your desktop version, then Google will probably make use of the mobile page with lesser content.
+If Page seo agency in chennai A on your mobile site has lesser content than the same Page A of your desktop version, then Google will probably make use of the mobile page with lesser content.